VineethG-Protean/Protean_CBS/README.md

+Protean_CBS is a mock service which provides mock data to Financial Information Providers.
+Protean_CBS doesn't store/provide any real data.

 # DEVELOP
 - to install modules - run `npm install`
 - to start the server - run `npm run dev`